Objective research to aid investing decisions

 Are 50-50 mixes optimal?

 The next chart summarizes CAGR and MaxDD sensitivities to Best Value - EW Top 3 weights, ranging from 100% allocation to SACEVS Best Value (100-0) to 100% allocation to SACEMS EW Top 3 (0-100).
-Results suggest that a slight tilt toward SACEMS EW Top 3 is optimal, depending on investor drawdown tolerance, but again the sample period is short for this level of discrimination.
+Results do not clearly suggest any tilt, depending on investor drawdown tolerance, but again the sample period is short for this level of discrimination.

 The final chart summarizes CAGR and MaxDD sensitivities to SACEVS Weighted and SACEMS EW Top 3 weights, ranging from 100% allocation to SACEVS Weighted (100-0) to 100% allocation to SACEMS EW Top 3 (0-100).
 Results suggest that a tilt toward SACEMS EW Top 3 is optimal, but again the sample period is short for this level of discrimination.